mozilla/CCADB-Tools/API_AddUpdateIntermediateCert/README.md

 ## CCADB AddUpdateIntermediateCertAPI Processing Requirements

 AddUpdateIntermediateCertAPI may be used to either add a new record to the CCADB, or update an existing CCADB record.
 To update an existing intermediate certificate record, the JSON request must have the certificate's PEM and the CCADB Unique ID.
-To add an intermediate certificate record, the JSON request must provide the PEM of the certificate to be added along with PEM of the certificate that signed it (i.e. it's parent certificate).
+To add an intermediate certificate record, the JSON request must provide the PEM of the certificate to be added along with PEM of the certificate that signed it (i.e. its parent certificate).
 If any attributes fail to meet the criteria (see below for field level checks), a list of errors/warnings is compiled and sent to the user as part of JSON Response.

 ### Processing Highlights